 After 37 days of grieving, Baraka realized he needed to turn his mourning into action to honor his mother’s memory.
 Inspired by her hard work, Baraka decided to take over his mother’s chicken business.

-As the youngest person in our Agriculture Initiative, Baraka’s chicken business is booming!
-He is passionate about carrying on the good work his mom started and now he’s providing for his siblings.
+As the youngest person in Convoy’s Agriculture initiative, Baraka’s chicken business is booming!
+He is passionate about carrying on the good work his mom started, and now he’s providing for his siblings.

-Baraka’s life has been changed because friends like you support our Women’s Empowerment Initiative.
+Baraka’s life has been changed because friends like you support Women’s Empowerment.
 Thank you for continuing to empower women — and their families — all over the world.

 Lights, camera, #HungerActionMonth! 💥 As we reach the end of Hunger Action Month, we're sharing some ways you can fight hunger *directly.* One way is through our Children's Feeding program, which uses just $10 to feed a child for an entire month. 👉 http://convoy.org/feedone